A woman smiling and running on a beach with large rocks in the background at sunset.

 And yet food still has a grip.

-Not because they're weak or lack discipline but because their nervous system is still using food as a strategy.
-For relief, control, comfort, numbing, regulation, protection.
+Not because they're weak or lack discipline — but because their nervous system is still using food as a strategy.
+For relief.
+For control.
+For comfort, numbing, regulation, protection.

-Understanding the pattern isn't the same as shifting it.
+Understanding the pattern is not the same as shifting it.
 You can see exactly what's happening and still find yourself back in the same place.
 That's not a failure of insight.
 That's how protective systems work.

 That's where my work begins.